rmosolgo/rmosolgo.github.io/source/_posts/2013-11-23-dynamic-navigation-view-with-batman-dot-js.markdown

 <!-- more -->

 I have Rails/Batman app generated with [batman-rails](https://github.com/batmanjs/batman-rails) generators.
 I'm using Slim-assets for my Batman HTML.
+Source of the app is [here](https://github.com/rmosolgo/batman-rails-example-crepes).

 # Models